meilisearch/specifications/text/0118-search-api.md

 If `attributesToHighlight` and `attributesToCrop` are not set, `_formatted` is not returned.

-This `_formatted` object will be present in the each returned document in the `hits` field.
+This `_formatted` object will be present in each returned document in the `hits` field.

 Example: